CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/09-conflict.md

   project convention that is governing and use code style tools (e.g.
   `htmltidy`, `perltidy`, `rubocop`, etc.) to enforce, if necessary

-> ## Solving Conflicts that You Create
->
-> Clone the repository created by your instructor.
-> Add a new file to it,
-> and modify an existing file (your instructor will tell you which one).
-> When asked by your instructor,
-> pull her changes from the repository to create a conflict,
-> then resolve it.
-{: .challenge}

 > ## Conflicts on Non-textual files
 >